agnethek/AI_Assignement1_UCS-Astar/README.md

 # AI_Assignement1_UCS-Astar
 The support code in this project is provided by The University of Queensland.
 Author: Nicholas Collins.

+The functions I have written is in the solution.py file, in the class Solver.

 # Assignment 1 Support Code

 This is the support code for COMP3702 2022 Assignment 1 (HexBot).